devakapatel/t9-nextra-3/pages/sem-5/question-banks/daa/unit-1.md

 ## <mark> 1) What is algorithm?
 Explain with example.
 Which are the characteristics of algorithm?</mark>

 An algorithm is a sequence of unambiguous instructions designed to solve a specific problem or perform a task.
 It takes input, processes it through defined steps, and produces output in a finite amount of time.
-Algorithms are foundational to computer science and can be represented in various forms, including natural language, pseudocode, or programming languages.
+Algorithms are foundational to computer science and can be represented in various forms, including natural language, pseudo-code, or programming languages.

 ### Example of an Algorithm